sara-nl/griddocs/source/Pages/Advanced/storage_clients/srm.rst

 .. sidebar:: SRM basics

-		.. seealso:: Have a look to our mooc video :ref:`mooc-srm` for additional examples.
+		.. seealso:: Have a look at our mooc video :ref:`mooc-srm` for additional examples.

 ===
 SRM